RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 <http://www.spirit.de/demos/gtk/dvwp/ServiceFiles/step_3.aspx>

 How comes?
 The page looks still good in SPD, doesn't it?
 Somehow the web part seems to have a dependency on the `asp:ScriptManager` that only shows up in the browser.
-Being at this point before, youremember that the ScriptManager is responsible for loading all kind of JavaScript files, some of them `Async` in nature.
+Being at this point before, you remember that the ScriptManager is responsible for loading all kind of JavaScript files, some of them `Async` in nature.
 So by carefully exploring the **DVWP** attributes, you come accross the following `AsyncRefresh=True`.
 Modifying this to `AsyncRefresh=False` will ensure that the error message goes away and brings the html down to